Senegalese Mané wins Socrates Award, finishes 2nd in Ballon d'Or | Africanews

 France

 Sadio Mané finished second in the 2022 Ballon d'Or, only ranking behind unstoppable Karim Benzema.
-On Monday night , the 30 -year-old became the second African player to reach the podium of the prestigious trophy since George Weah's triumph in 1995.
+On Monday night, the 30 -year-old became the second African player to reach the podium of the prestigious trophy since George Weah's triumph in 1995.

-The Teranga lion left the French Théâtre du Châtelet venue (Paris) with the mainden Socrates Award.
+The Teranga lion left the French Théâtre du Châtelet venue (Paris) with the maiden Socrates Award.

-He is the first recipient of the prize which commemorates football players' achivements off the pitch.
+He is the first recipient of the prize which commemorates football players' achievements off the pitch.

 Last year, Sadio Mané inaugurated a brand new hospital in his home village of Bambaly in Casamance, western Senegal.